IRobL/myblog/_posts/2019-06-04-healthy-eating.markdown

 ### Is Exercising Needed?

 To my astonishment, exercise was not needed to begin losing weight.
 Granted I had built up a lot of muscle mass over the past 6 months and was at least 35lbs over weight, but it seemed that exercising wasn't relevant to correcting this issue.
 I was actually a little upset about this discovery, because I've spent a lot of time exercising when I'd have greatly preferred to be doing something else.
 Every week or so, I try to lift, because honestly, I don't even believe it can be this way (plus muscle loss wouldn't be ideal) but when I shifted my nutritional intake around, I did not pay any mind to whether I was "getting enough exercise" and it totally didn't matter, I was losing weight without actually expecting to.

+### Hunger inducing foods

+Certain foods cause an increase in your appetite.
+Cereal is a good example of this.
+Just the other day I was experimenting with adding cereal to my diet, and foolishly chose a box with Trisodium Phosphate as one of it's ingredients.
+Let me just say that that box of cereal did not live to see another day past the day it was opened.
+Cheese and eggs are more good examples of foods that boost your appetite.
+I haven't studied it thoroughly but I have a hunch that most breads will do the same.
+Also, just with plain oatmeal, if you add sugar to it, suddenly when you're finished eating, you're hungry for another bowl.
+I find that I'm much happier without adding these hunger inducing agents to my daily meals because I just don't have the time be exercise all these extra helpings of calories off by the end of the day.

 ### Potato Dieting